 6. Play with Contrasting Metals

-Once it was considered "wrong" to combine jewelry with contrasting metal colors, but that's no longer a hard and fast guideline.
-Some of the best layered necklace looks come from pairing different styles, with variations in weight, metal, color, stones, texture and cost.
+Once it was considered "wrong" to combine jewellery with contrasting metal colours, but that's no longer a hard and fast guideline.
+Some of the best looks come from pairing different styles, with variations in weight, metal, colour, stones, texture and cost.
 It's a blank canvas so mix and match as you see fit.

 7. Feel Free to Break the Rules

 Despite everything we said above, there are no hard and fast rules when it comes to layering necklaces.
 And the few that do exist are just begging to be broken.
 Got a look you love?
 Share your layering favourites with us on Instagram and tag your images with #bluenilesparkle